brijml/xcaliber-task/README.md

 3. Run the [train.py](https://github.com/brijml/xcaliber-task/blob/master/train.py) file

-		$ python train.py --basepath /home/brijml/Desktop/CrackForest-dataset-master --pretrained 0 --lr 1e-3 --savedir /home/brijml/Desktop/xcaliber-task/parameters/ --epoch 10
+		$ python train.py --basepath <path to the dataset> --pretrained 0 --optimizer rms --lr 1e-3 --savedir <path where the model is to be saved> --epoch 10

-    where the basepath is the path to dataset, pretrained is flag indicating    whether to load a model to continue training(if it is set to 1 a "modelfile" parameter is used to give the path to the partially trained model), lr is the learning rate, savedir is the directory where the model is to be saved, epoch are the number of epochs to train the model for
+    where the basepath is the path to dataset, pretrained is flag indicating whether to load a model to continue training(if it is set to 1 a "modelfile" parameter is used to give the path to the partially trained model), lr is the learning rate, savedir is the directory where the model is to be saved, epoch are the number of epochs to train the model for, optimizer is the optimizer to be used to train the model(rms/sgd)

 4. After the model is trained you can evaluate the model using the evaluate.py which measures the average precision, recall and F1 score.

-		$ python evaluate.py --basepath /home/brijml/Desktop/CrackForest-dataset-master --modelfile /home/brijml/Desktop/xcaliber-task/parameters/mymodel7.h5 --saveprediction /home/brijml/Desktop/xcaliber-task/output/
+		$ python evaluate.py --basepath <path to the dataset> --modelfile <path to the trained model> --saveprediction <path where the outputs are to be saved>
-    where the basepath is the path to dataset, modelfile is the path to the partially model, saveprediction is where the prediction from the model is saved.

 5. You can also perform a data augmentation before training the model.

-		$ python data_augmentation.py --basepath /home/brijml/Desktop/CrackForest-dataset-master
+		$ python data_augmentation.py --basepath <path to the dataset>

-    where the basepath is the path to dataset.
+6. Alternatively you can also train the model with batch normalization layers.

+		$ python train_with_bn.py --basepath <path to the dataset> --pretrained 0 --lr 1e-3 --savedir <path where the model is to be saved> --epoch 10

 ## Evaluation Results
 Both the models were trained with the same hyperparameters(i.e. equal number of epochs and learning rate) except one is trained with SGD optimizer and the other is trained with RMSProp optimizer.
 The model trained with RMSProp converged to the local optima faster than the one trained with SGD.
 An evalation can be performed with the Precision, Recall and F1 score.
 Calculating precision, recall and F1 score of each model,